Propagation of chaos in path spaces via information theory: Introduction

-The most classical interacting particle system is the following second-order system, described by Newton's second law for $N$ indistinguishable point particles driven by 2-body interaction forces and Brownian motions.
-This kinetic system is equipped with constant diffusion $\sigma$, equal mass $m$, and equal damping $\gamma$ for each particle, satisfying the following stochastic differential equation (SDE):
+\tcb{Here, let us take the second order system as the example to explain the concepts of mean field limit and propagation of chaos.} The second-order system is described by Newton's second law for $N$ point particles driven by 2-body interaction forces and Brownian motions, satisfying the following system of stochastic differential equations (SDE):